US Navy chief fired over handling of SEAL saga involving Trump

 Trump, who publicly opposed taking away Gallagher’s Trident pin and had intervened in the case to restore his rank, cheered the moves.

-“Eddie will retire peacefully with all of the honours that he has earned, including his Trident Pin,” Trump said on Twitter.
+“Eddie will retire peacefully with all of the honors that he has earned, including his Trident Pin,” Trump said on Twitter.

 The fired Navy Secretary Richard Spencer last week suggested a possible split with Trump by telling Reuters that Gallagher should still face a peer review board.